-Seahawks primed for expanded season as 17-game slate gets approval
+Seahawks primed for expanded season as 17-game slate gains approval

-The days of a .500 season in the NFL are officially no more as the league on Tuesday officially approved a 17-game schedule beginning in 2021.
+The days of a .500 season in the NFL are no more as the league officially approved a 17-game schedule beginning in 2021.

-The approval came during a vote of team owners.
+The approval came during a vote of team owners on Tuesday.

-The ability for the league to add a 17th game was approved by the players as part of the league’s new Collective Bargaining Agreement passed last March.
+The ability for the league to add a 17th game was approved by the players as part of the league’s new collective bargaining agreement passed last March.

 So what does this mean for the Seahawks?